arispelgremory/Silsilat/README.md

 **Note:** After first login, it is highly recommended to change the default passwords for security purposes.

+## Agentic Framework

+Silsilat uses a network of **autonomous AI agents** that continuously perform risk and compliance inference at the transaction layer.
+Each agent validates collateral value, borrower credibility, and Shariah compliance based on local policy rules, ensuring decisions remain explainable and verifiable.
+External data sources for gold market price and forex conversion are accessible to the agents.
+To achieve **traceability and observability**, all agent outputs are logged through **Arize Phoenix** and stored on HCS topics for immutability and auditability, capturing model behavior and compliance rationale as structured traces on Hedera.
+A **Human-in-the-Loop dashboard** allows administrators to review, override, or retrain models when anomalies are detected.
+This architecture delivers continuous compliance assurance, adaptive learning, and full transparency for regulators and auditors.

+## Liquidity Pool

+The **liquidity pool** is the economic engine of **Silsilat**, ensuring instant access to capital for pawnshops without waiting for counterparties.
+It aggregates investor funds into decentralized pools that automatically purchase tokenized gold assets (SAG tokens), releasing cash to the originating pawnshop within seconds.
+This design eliminates liquidity bottlenecks and stabilizes yields through automated market making, allowing investors to earn consistent, asset-backed returns.
+The liquidity pool is the key design feature that transforms Silsilat from a traditional lending process into a **real-time, programmable liquidity network**.

 ## Architecture Diagram
 ![Architecture Diagram](./architecture-diagram.png)